Skip to content

 No relationship family is accepted until documented in an implementation PR.

-The stable v1.0 relationship manifest surface does not introduce:
+The Relationship Manifest Surface does not introduce:

 relationship inference

-relationship graph
+relationship graph engine

 relationship dependency analysis